xiix0/scam/README.md

-You'll feel devilish tonight.
-Toss dynamite caps under a flamenco dancer's heel.
+You have the capacity to learn from mistakes.
+You'll learn a lot today.